bracesoftware/DETUtils-Old/README.md

 ## Troubleshooting

-If you're facing problems like function failed to call, function is not valid, critical errors - make sure you enable automatic debugging.
+If you're facing unusual problems, that aren't supposed to be here or were not happening ever before, or they magically appeared after the update - make sure you enable automatic debugging.
 - Automatic debugging literally sends debug messages whenever it needs to.
 - With this feature you can easily track problems and report them on Discord or try to troubleshoot them yourself.